 Political campaigns thrive when they can turn their supporters into marketers for the product (AKA the politician).

 Crowdfunding is all about building a tribe of people who support your product.
 If you can make it as easy for them to share with their friends and get more people involved the better it will be for you.

-Takeaway: Simplify your message so that you can give supporters something to latch onto and clearly tell other people about.
-Ignore complex descriptions or anything likely to cause confusion, this will only dilute your messaging by making it more difficult for supporters to tell their friends about.
+Takeaway: Simplify your message so that you can give supporters something to latch onto and tell other people about.
+Ignore complex descriptions or anything likely to confuse, this will only dilute your messaging by making it more difficult for supporters to tell their friends about.
 By doing this you will turn your supporters into your marketers without them even realizing it.

 5. ELECTION DAY = LAUNCH DAY

-After the months and months of ground game gathering supporters and people you know will vote for you there’s a ‘Get Out The Vote’ campaign wherein you have your campaign workers and volunteers call, canvas and essentially ensure that everyone who already knows about you to come out and actually vote for you.
+After months and months of ground game gathering supporters and people you know will vote for you there’s a ‘Get Out The Vote’ campaign wherein you have your campaign workers and volunteers call, canvas, and essentially ensure that everyone who already knows about you to come out and vote for you.

-By this point political campaigns aren’t trying to convince any undecideds or opponent’s supporters, their only goal is to get the people who already support them to turn up at the polls.
+By this point, political campaigns aren’t trying to convince any undecided or opponent’s supporters, their only goal is to get the people who already support them to turn up at the polls.

-Takeaway: All your energy for the week prior to launch is to ensure people know what’s coming and when.
+Takeaway: All your energy for the week before launch is to ensure people know what’s coming and when.
 People should be well aware ahead of time so ideally by your launch day they have already made the mental decision as to whether they will buy or not.